Atp-app/Queen-Anita-V4/README.md

 <a><img src='https://i.imgur.com/LyHic3i.gif'/></a><a><img src='https://i.imgur.com/LyHic3i.gif'/></a>
 ##

-- *Queen-Anita-V4 is not made by `WhatsApp Inc.` Sometimes or misusing the bot might `ban` your `WhatsApp account!`*
+- *ATP is not made by `WhatsApp Inc.` Sometimes or misusing the bot might `ban` your `WhatsApp account!`*
 - *In that case, I'm not responsible for banning your account.*
-- *Use Queen-Anita-V4 at your own risk by keeping this warning in mind.*
+- *Use ATP at your own risk by keeping this warning in mind.*

   #### ```TOTAL PROFILE VIEWS 🧚```
 ![Visitor Count](https://profile-counter.glitch.me/SEPTORCH29/count.svg)